dannyk84/weather_api/README.md

 # Weather Report API
-Recently, Python has been my primary language, which is why I chose to write the endpoint in it; however I also wrote the endpoint in Golang to meet the requirements of the project.
+Recently, Python has been my primary language, which is why I chose to use it; however I also wrote the endpoint in Golang to meet the requirements of the project.

-Thanks